 The difference between Drain Cleaning and Drain Clearing:

 Blocked drains should always be managed by professionals, whatever the cause may be.
-Attempting to repair plumbing problems by yourself can be frustrating and end up a waste of time.
+Attempting to repair plumbing problems by yourself can be frustrating and end up being a waste of time.
 Doing so rarely results in an adequate or permanent fix.

 Frequently Asked Questions

 Why do I need a plumber to clear a clogged drain?

 Unclogging a drain yourself seems simple enough, but it can cause more damage than you think.
 Most people tend to exert too much pressure when clearing a clogged drain.
 This can cause the pipes to crack and eventually break.

 Using drain cleaners may also work, but continued use of them can erode the pipes with the harsh chemicals they contain.
 Hiring the professionals is the best way to go as they can do it correctly and safely.

 What happens when roots get inside drain pipes?